strongbrewio/strongbrewio.github.io/_posts/2018-04-23-share-replay-issue.md

 ### Defining the problem

-Whenever we are using the `shareReplay` operator, we must be very carefull.
+Whenever we are using the `shareReplay` operator, we must be very careful.
 The `shareReplay` operator does not clean up streams when they have not yet completed.
 In our case, the `interval$` keeps emitting values after we stopped listening.
 This will introduce a memory leak into our application.

 ### Fixing the problem